Nasir al-Din al-Tusi: Biography

 Nasir-al-Din Tusi writes in his work, Desideratum of the Faithful (Maṭlūb al-muʾminīn),“To become people of spiritual reality, it is incumbent to fulfill the symbolic elucidation (ta'wīl) of the seven pillars of the religious law (sharīʿat)”.
 He also explains that fulfilling the religious law is much easier than fulfilling its spiritual interpretation.

 He explains in his book Aghaz u anjam that the sacred accounts of history that we perceive within the bounds of space and time symbolize events that have no such restrictions.
 They are only expressed in this way so that humans are able to comprehend them.

-In Mosul, al-Tusi studied mathematics and astronomy with Kamal al-Din Yunus (d.
+In Mosul, al-Tusi studied mathematics and astronomy with Kamal al-Din ibn Yunus (d.
 AH 639 / AD 1242), a pupil of Sharaf al-Dīn al-Ṭūsī.
 Later on he corresponded with Sadr al-Din al-Qunawi, the son-in-law of Ibn Arabi, and it seems that mysticism, as propagated by Sufi masters of his time, was not appealing to him.
 Once the occasion was suitable, he composed his own manual of philosophical Sufism in the form of a small booklet entitled Awsaf al-Ashraf, or "The Attributes of the Illustrious".

 As the armies of Genghis Khan swept his homeland, he was employed by the Nizari Ismaili state and, while moving from stronghold to stronghold, made his most important contributions in science, first in those of the Quhistan region under Muhtasham Nasir al-Din Abd al-Rahim ibn Abi Mansur (where he wrote the Nasirean Ethics).
 He was later sent to the major castles of Alamut and Maymun-Diz to continue his career under Nizari Imam Ala al-Din Muhammad.
 He was captured after the fall of Maymun-Diz to the Mongol forces under Hulagu Khan.

 Nasir al-Din Tusi’s autobiography, The Voyage (Sayr wa-Suluk) explains that a literary devastation such as the devastation of the Alamūt libraries in 1256 would not waver the spirit of the Nizari Ismaili community because they give more importance to the “living book” (the Imam of the Time) rather than the “written word”.
 Their hearts are attached to the Commander of the Believers (amir al-mu'minin), not just the “command” itself.
 There is always a present living Imam in world, and following him, a believer will never go astray.